-CURRENT PROVISIONS PROPOSED REFORMS COMMENTS The merit of having the Inspector provide evidence to the Panel is not likely to be an efficient or timely process.
-It will be akin to the investigators who gather and present evidence to the Coroner, which then gets dissected during coronial inquiries by lawyers.
-The delays in the coroners court are legendary.
-Difficult to understand how or why the Conduct Panel should have the power to recommend prosecution in the courts for serious or repeated breaches of the Act.
-Simply giving a respondent the chance to address the Panel means little if the Panel's process otherwise lacks procedural fairness.
-1.4 Review of Penalties There are currently limited penalties in the Act for certain types of non-compliance with Penalties for breaching the Local Government Act are proposed to be strengthened.
-SUPPORT the Local Government Act.
+CURRENT PROVISIONS PROPOSED REFORMS COMMENTS the Local Government Standards Panel be reformed. councillors for up to three months, with an appeal mechanism.
+For very serious or repeated breaches of the Local Government Act, the Conduct Panel would have the power to recommend prosecution through the courts.
+Any person who is subject to a complaint before the Conduct Panel would have the right to address the Conduct Panel before the Panel makes a decision.
+1.4 Review of Penalties There are currently limited penalties in the Act for certain types of non-compliance with the Local Government Act.
+Penalties for breaching the Local Government Act are proposed to be strengthened.
 It is proposed that the suspension of councillors (for up to three months) is established as the main penalty where a councillor breaches the Local Government Act or Regulations on more than one occasion.
-The introduction of more serious penalties including suspension and disqualification must be accompanied by a more rigorous

-CURRENT PROVISIONS PROPOSED REFORMS COMMENTS Councillors who are disqualified would not be eligible for sitting fees or allowances.
+Councillors who are disqualified would not be eligible for sitting fees or allowances.
 They will also not be able to attend meetings, or use their official office (such as their title or council email address).
 It is proposed that a councillor who is suspended multiple times may become disqualified from office.
-Councillors who do not complete mandatory training within a certain timeframe will also not be able to receive sitting fees or allowances. and procedurally fair process for investigation, inquiry and decision-making.
-OPPOSE I do not support the introduction of mandatory suspensions of councillors because every breach is different.
-That is a blunt instrument that does not take account of mitigatory circumstances.
-For regulatory offences (e.g. Traffic Code violations) where subsequent offences attract mandatory penalties, the offending conduct is always the same.
-That is unlikely to be the case for LG Act breaches.
+Councillors who do not complete mandatory training within a certain timeframe will also not be able to receive sitting fees or allowances.
 1.5 Rapid Red Card Resolutions Currently, local governments have different local laws and standing orders that govern the way meetings run.
 Presiding members (Mayors and Presidents) are reliant on the powers provided in the local government standing orders local laws.
-Differences between local governments is a source of confusion about the powers that presiding members have to deal with disruptive behaviours at council meetings. across Western Australia (see item 2.6).
+It is proposed that Standing Orders are made consistent across Western Australia (see item 2.6).
 Published recordings of all meetings would also become standard (item 3.1).
-SUPPORT Standardised, or at least consistent Standing Orders will be a significant improvement for LGs, especially smaller LGs with limited governance resources.
-CONCERNS The "red card" system is not dissimilar to the provisions in most
+It is proposed that Presiding Members have the power to "red card" any attendee (including councillors) who